chromium/chromium/docs/enterprise/policy_pref_mapping_test.md

 any of the specified buildflags is not defined in the current build, the test case is skipped.

-### PolicyPrefTestCase
+### PrefTestCase

 #### Location

-Each `PolicyPrefTestCase` should define a `location` field, where the preference is registered.
+Each `PrefTestCase` can define a `location` field, where the preference is registered.
 The test will fail if the preference is not registered in said location.
 Possible values are:

 - `user_profile` (default value)